hmajid2301/blog/content/posts/2022-11-20-til-how-you-can-add-goatcounter-to-your-hugo-blog/index.md

 ![Goatcounter](images/goatcounter.png)

-That's it we've added goatcounter to our Hugo blog.
+That's it we've added Goatcounter to our Hugo blog.

 ## Appendix